wasadigi/Teaching-HEIGVD-RES/labs/02-TCPProgramming/README.md

 ## <a name="Specifications"></a>Specifications

-* Your goal is to write an application that **recursively traverses a portion of your file system**, starting in a specific directory.
-During this traversal, you will read the content of text files.
-You will also **apply two basic transformations** to these files and **save the result in new files**.
+* Your goal is firstly to understand the implementation of a custom application-level protocol (the Roulette Protocol), by reading the specification and analyzing the provided code.
+Your goal is then to extend the provided code, by implementing the version 2 of the Roulette Protocol.

 ### The Roulette Protocol V1